Andrewodwyer/City-Events-Blog/README.md

 ### Cards

 - In keeping with the dark background the cards are white to standout, indicating importance.
 - The card displays an image with text under it.
 There is a "Learn more" link element that is a "signifier" to click to view more information.
+I saw this style link on apples website.
+The classic blue style link is a perfect signifier, separating itself from the other text.
 - I have made the whole card a link even though it looks like the blue "Learn more" is the link.
 This was done to make it easier for the user to move to the next page.
 All designed with the user in mind.
 - There is a slight drop shadow on the cards as well to elevate it.